Cybersecurity and GDPR Compliance

 Application Security: – Protection against cyber-attacks on software and devices

-Data Recovery: – Recovering system of organizations in case of loss of data accidentally or by the cyber-attack to bring operational activities back to their older form before the attack.
+Data Recovery: – Recovering the system of organizations in case of loss of data accidentally or by the cyber-attack to bring operational activities back to their older form before the attack.

 Information Security: – Protecting the integrity and privacy of data